.jpg)

 Do you have difficulties growing peonies from seed?
 Despair no longer...help is on the way!

-In late summer / early fall I collect seed pods from many different cultivars.
+In late summer / early fall we collect seed pods from many different cultivars.
 These are strictly open pollinated seeds, so the variety is huge.
-Simply leave the pods in an open container to dry, then remove the seeds.
+Simply leave the pods in an open container to dry, and then remove the seeds.
+The pods will start to crack as the seeds ripen.

 About the beginning of October fill 4-6 inch pots with moist potting soil.
 Plant the seeds ~4 cm. apart and ~ 2-21/2 cm. deep.
 If you wish you may spray the soil with a fungicide (such as ‘No-damp’) or treat the seeds with a bit of ‘bulb’ dust.
 Rotting is not usually a problem.